 My home brew bar moves around a lot due to space limitations in the kitchen.
 I keep coffee equipment both in the kitchen and in a box in another room in which I store the equipment I am not currently using.
 Often, most of my equipment ends up in the kitchen.

-I use five devices for brewing at the moment:
+I use six devices for brewing at the moment:

 - Flair Espresso Maker (NEO model with pressure gauge and bottomless portafilter)